Share this article

 The Salty Pig

-Build your own charcuterie board with cured meats and cheeses drizzled with honey and a handful of almonds, chow down on house-made pasta with their infamous meatballs, add whatever toppings you like to your Salty Pig pizza, or simply order half a roasted chicken or a braised pork shank for the table.
+Build your own charcuterie board with cured meats and cheeses drizzled with honey and a handful of almonds, chow down on house-made pasta with their famous meatballs, add whatever toppings you like to your Salty Pig pizza, or simply order half a roasted chicken or a braised pork shank for the table.
 Don’t worry, there are plenty of drool-worthy veggie options too!

 Location: 130 Dartmouth St, Boston, MA 02116